Date palm: Ancient Israel and Judaism

 The date palm is featured prominently in the Hebrew Bible.
 Scholars interpret the "honey" mentioned in Exodus 3, describing the Promised Land as "flowing with milk and honey", as a reference not to bee honey but to date syrup.
 Palm trees or their parts are mentioned in the Torah in connection with locations such as Elim, Jericho ("the city of palm trees"), and at Deborah's place of judgment in Judges.
-They are also listed among the agricultural blessings of the land (Joel 1:12), and their imagery is employed in biblical poetry to symbolize moral uprightness and stature, including in Psalm 92:12: "The righteous shall flourish like the palm tree," and in Song of Songs 7:8, where physical beauty is compared to the tree's form.
+They are also listed among the agricultural blessings of the land (Joel 1:12), and their imagery is employed in biblical poetry to symbolise moral uprightness and stature, including in Psalm 92:12: "The righteous shall flourish like the palm tree", and in Song of Songs 7:8, where physical beauty is compared to the tree's form.
 According to the Bible, carved palm motifs decorated Solomon's Temple (1 Kings 6:29, 32, 35) and were part of the prophetic vision of the restored temple in Ezekiel (Ezek.
 41:18–20).
 Outside of biblical texts, palm designs appear in the stone capitals and pilasters at several ancient Israelite sites, including Hazor, Megiddo, Samaria, Dan, and Ramat Rahel.

 The palm tree became a broader emblem of Judea and its people, appearing on Jewish coinage and temple decorations.
 Palm branches occurred as iconography in sculpture ornamenting the Second Jewish Temple in Jerusalem, on Jewish coins, and in the sculpture of synagogues.
 In the Jewish festival of Sukkot (Feast of Tabernacles), date palm leaves serve two important functions.
 The lulav, a closed frond of the date palm, is one of the Four Species waved during prayers as part of the ritual observance.
 Palm leaves are also commonly used as s'chach, the natural roofing material placed atop the temporary outdoor hut known as a sukkah.